nicholaspatrickhill/PepperApp/README.md

 **PepperApp** was created in 2023 as my capstone project for Code Kentucky's Software Development Course 2.

 ### DESCRIPTION
-PepperApp is a tool that helps users manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.
+PepperApp helps users manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.
 Hot pepper enthusiasts and hot sauce artisans may find it useful for storing and updating information about their favorite peppers or for discovering new varities to try in their recipes.

 ### ARCHITECTURE